ykotseruba/attention_and_driving/README.md

 The table lists datasets (with and without eye-tracking data), naturalistic driving studies and field operational tests, and their properties:

+* Reference: link to the paper
-* Reference: to be used for searching for bibtex information in `bibtex/practical.bib`
+* Bibtex: bibtex information
 * Paper: title, venue, year
 * Dataset name (full and abbreviated)
 * Link to data (if available)